Lunatrius/Schematica/README.md

 5. Click `Click to create a pull request for this comparison`, enter your pull request title, and create a detailed description explaining what you changed.
 6. Click `Send pull request`, and wait for feedback!

+##### Instructions/Advice when submitting a Pull Request (PR)
+I use [this](https://gist.github.com/460be5119b93d73c24ab) IDEA formatting.
+To be short:

+* tabs for indentation
+* braces on same lines

+When you finish up your PR you'll want to [squash](http://davidwalsh.name/squash-commits-git) them into a single commit (unless it makes sense to have them split).

+1. Make sure your working directory is clean by executing `git status`.
+2. Execute `git rebase -i HEAD~X` where `X` is the amount of your commits.
+This will make sure you squash only your own commits.
+3. You should now see a list of all your commits, prefixed with `pick`.
+Change all instances of `pick` (excluding the first!) into `squash` or simply `s`.
+Then save/quit the editor once.
+4. A second screen should show up, displaying all the commit messages (you may edit them, delete or add some).
+After your done save/quit the editor again.
+5. If git successfuly rebased things simply push your cleaned up commits by executing `git push -f`.

 #### Creating an Issue
 Crashing?
 Have a suggestion?
 Found a bug?
 Create an issue now!